 Warm up on a chilly night with this rich, creamy & hearty New England Vegan Clam Chowder.
 It takes 30 minutes to make & it's easy to prepare, too.

-If anyone knows me, they know I’m a big soup fanatic.
-They are easy to prepare, filling, satisfying, inexpensive, and they’re great make-ahead and freezable meals.
-Some family favorites in rotation are my Vegan French Onion Soup, my Creamy Potato Leek Soup and this New England Vegan Clam Chowder.
+If anyone knows me, they know I'm a big soup fanatic.
+They are easy to prepare, filling, satisfying, inexpensive, and they're great make-ahead and freezable meals.
+Some family favorites in the rotation are my Vegan French Onion Soup, my Creamy Potato Leek Soup, and this New England Vegan Clam Chowder.

 You won't be missing flavor at all, but you'll be skipping out on unhealthy fat, antibiotics & other nasty stuff from the dairy.
 Plus, it will be sans mercury and other contaminants from the clams.

 With this Vegan Clam Chowder, you can leave your friends in the ocean and cow’s udders alone.

 What is Vegan Clam Chowder made of?

 To create the clam-like texture, I sautéed white button mushrooms in vegan butter, garlic, and a bit of soy sauce.
 This will give them a nice depth and a hint of saltiness.
 Any mushrooms can be used, but I decided to use the most readily available and cheapest.

 This goes well with oyster mushrooms or shiitake too, but those can be costly.
 You can also add a blend of your faves.
 There are no mushroom rules here!

 Next, I sautéed onions, garlic, celery, carrots, and thyme together.
 Carrots aren't traditionally used in the New England version, but they're in the East Hampton one.
 I like the pop of color, flavor, and texture they add, so I use them.
 Feel free to omit them.